Yakir-Ben-Hillel/Canna/README.md

 🌿 Product Overview

-The AI Cannabis Sommelier is a mobile-first, GPT-powered platform that provides personalized cannabis strain recommendations based on user needs, regional product availability, and a growing network of community insights.
+The AI Cannabis Sommelier is a web-first, GPT-powered platform that provides personalized cannabis strain recommendations based on user needs, regional product availability, and a growing network of community insights.
 It leverages ChatGPT with custom instruction sets and integrates with public APIs and delivery platforms to offer real-time, localized cannabis recommendations, reviews, and purchasing options.

 🚀 MVP Goals